Search Emadco Disposal

 - Emadco Disposal Services

-1/4 Have a Recycling Question?
-About Recycling FAQs Contact Us Pay Bill Online Emadco staff will be hosting an organic recycling information & education workshop on Friday 7th of February, 12:00pm - 2:00pm 40287 Oak Park Way, Oakhurst All business owners & the public are welcome to attend the event.
+EMADCO Disposal Services Has Been Serving the Mountain Community for over 40 Years 1/4 Have a Recycling Question?
+About Recycling FAQs Contact Us Pay Bill Online Residential & Commercial Organic recycling workshop Emadco staff will be hosting an organic recycling information & education workshop on Friday 2nd of May, 12:00pm - 1:00pm 40287 Oak Park Way, Oakhurst All business owners & the public are welcome to attend the event.
 Free drinks and hot dogs will be provided during the event.
-Waste Disposal Facility Rate Adjustments Effective July 1, 2024 Read County Letter Mandatory Organics Recycling Law Download Madera County AB1826 Business Compliance Verification Form Click here for more Information Christmas trees will be picked up at the curb on your regular trash pick up day for free until January 15th."
-Please make sure they are cut no longer than 3 feet.
+Star Click here for more information on the Organic service we will be offering July 1st, 2025 Mandatory Organics Recycling Law Download Madera County AB1826 Business Compliance Verification Form Click here for more Information

 - Bulky Waste Drop Off | Emadco Disposal